 Be ready for a strip search.
 They aren’t playing around.
-The test is usually done where they also do tests for medical school, nursing, dentistry, insurance and all kinds of stuff.
+The test is usually done where they also do tests for medical school, nursing, dentistry, insurance, and all kinds of stuff.
 Most of those places take it very seriously.
-Do not write answers on you hand or hide a piece of paper.
+Do not write answers on your hand or hide a piece of paper.
 They will kick you out.
-The only thing going in to that room with you is your mind 🧠.
-After an average of 50 minutes of torture it’s over and you know right away if you passed it or not.
+The only thing going into that room with you is your mind 🧠.
+After an average of 50 minutes of torture, it’s over and you know right away if you passed it or not.
 (Which makes for a long ride home if you didn’t).

 Here is a list of All the ASE certifications

 So, even though it is contested I hope you have seen that it can be worth your while and help you progress in the path to be a well-paid and awesome diesel mechanic.
 If you end up taking one and failing it, no sweat.
 Read the book again and go back and take it again.
 I have seen lots of people fail these including myself.
 But, stick with it and you will get them and reap the benefits.